Cstrehl55/Cstrehl-dataviz-portfolio/critique-by-design.md

 [Original Forbes Visualization](https://www.forbes.com/lists/athletes/?sh=162054105b7e)

-The data visualization shows a ranked list of the top 10 highest-paid athletes (The Forbes link shows all, but a top 10 snippet of this table has been the popular vis going around), including their total earnings, on-the-field earnings, and off-the-field earnings.
+The data visualization shows a ranked list of the top 10 highest-paid athletes for 2025 (The Forbes link shows all, but a top 10 snippet of this table has been the popular vis going around), including their total earnings, on-the-field earnings, and off-the-field earnings.
 I’m an avid sports watcher, and I use social media all the time for sports news, analysis, or just talking with my friends about it.
 This visualization is one I see every year, and I remember seeing the latest version on Instagram not long ago.
 Whenever I see it, I end up wondering more about it—how does it compare across all sports, and who makes more from on-field earnings versus off-field endorsements?
 That’s why I chose this one to critique and redesign.
 My goal is to break it down into three separate graphs that tell a clearer story, highlight more hidden details, and finally answer the questions I’ve always had when looking at it.